brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-06.md

 "How did you find me?"

-"The hospital identified you through BIN*, and found Lucius listed as your emergency contact number.
+"The hospital identified you through BIN\[^88-1], and found Lucius listed as your emergency contact number.
 They called the house, and we all came down.
 Lucius had to go back to work after signing all the paperwork and Narcissa went home to prepare a room for you.
 The medi-wizard said they could discharge you